The Environment and Climate Change Law Review: Russia

 - federal norms, rules and regulations in the field of environmental protection.

-The Law establishes the duty of legal entities and individual entrepreneurs to conduct in relation to the planned economic and other activities that may have a direct or indirect impact on the environment, an assessment of the impact on the environment.
-In addition, in several cases, ecological expertise (state or public) is conducted to establish the compliance of documents and documentation that justify the planned economic and other activities with environmental protection requirements.9
+The Law establishes the duty of legal entities and individual entrepreneurs to conduct, in relation to the planned economic and other activities that may have a direct or indirect impact on the environment, an assessment of the impact on the environment.
+In addition, in several cases, ecological expertise is conducted to establish the compliance of documents and documentation that justify the planned economic and other activities with environmental protection requirements.10 Since 1 January 2020, the range of objects of the state ecological expertise at the federal level has been somewhat reduced.

 To protect the environment, the competent authorities carry out state environmental monitoring and state environmental oversight.